algorandfoundation/arc62/README.md

 Algorand Standard Asset (ASA) `total` supply is _defined_ upon ASA creation.

-Creating an ASA on the ledger does imply its `total` supply is immediately “minted” or “circulating”.
+Creating an ASA on the ledger _does not_ imply its `total` supply is immediately “minted” or “circulating”.
 In fact, the semantic of token “minting” on Algorand is slightly different from other blockchains: it is not coincident with the token units creation on the ledger.

-The Reserve Address, one of the 4 addresses of the ASA Role-Based-Access-Control (RBAC), is used to identify the portion of ASA `total` supply not yet in circulation.
+The Reserve Address, one of the 4 addresses of ASA Role-Based-Access-Control (RBAC), is used to identify the portion of `total` supply not yet in circulation.
 The Reserve Address has no “privilege” over the token: it is just a “logical” label used (client-side) to classify an existing amount of ASA as “not in circulation”.

 On Algorand, “minting” an amount of ASA units is equivalent to _moving that amount out of the Reserve Address_.